Business transformation: Methods to achieve business transformation

+Because business transformation typically results in significant changes to how a business operates, many business leaders will use change management techniques to realise the changes that are needed to achieve business transformation.
+Changes can be met with resistance from employees who wish to main the status quo, change management can therefore help to guide employees through significant changes.
+Business transformation can sometimes challenge the organisations culture, organisational model and leadership competencies so to be effective at leading such transformation, businesses can utilise a number of change management techniques.

 Components

 Business transformation is achieved by one or more of: realigning the way staff work, how the organisation is structured, the core product or service portfolio of the business and how technology is implemented and used.
 Typically organizations go through several stages in transforming themselves: